-A Study of Active Surveillance for Pediatric and Adult Patients with Germ Cell TumorsStatus: open
+Active Surveillance, Bleomycin, Carboplatin, Etoposide, or Cisplatin in Treating Pediatric and Adult Patients With Germ Cell TumorsStatus: open

 18-006 - AGCT1531 A Phase 3 Study of Active Surveillance for Low Risk and a Randomized Trial of Carboplatin vs. Cisplatin for Standard Risk Pediatric and Adult Patients with Germ Cell Tumors